Weighted error-sum identities for periodic continued fractions and their generalizations: Introduction.

 \textbf{Structure of the paper.} In Section~\ref{s2}, we establish the geometric decomposition of the error terms for purely periodic quadratic irrationals and derive explicit closed formulae for the weighted sums $f_\xi(s)$.
 We present three independent proofs of this decomposition: via matrix actions on convergent pairs, via algebraic conjugation in $\mathbb{Q}(\xi)$, and via complete quotients of the continued fraction.

-In Section~\ref{s3} we interpret the common ratio in terms of algebraic units and relate it to the fundamental unit of the underlying quadratic field.
+In Section~\ref{s3} we interpret the common ratio in terms of algebraic units and explain when the corresponding unit is the fundamental unit of the underlying quadratic order or field.
 Finally, in Section~\ref{s4} we extend the argument to generalized Euler--type continued fractions with numerators $(b_n)$, leading to similar identities for error sums.
 Using these error sums we obtain formulae for $\pi$ and $\ln 2$.